l3r8yJ/l3r8yj.github.io/_posts/2023/2023-04-03-how-to-get-started-in-software-development.md

   - [Dragon Book](https://www.amazon.com/exec/obidos/ASIN/0321486811/acmorg-20).
 For those who want to dive into compilers.

+  - [Crafting Interpreters](https://craftinginterpreters.com/) Very well written book about development of interpreters.

 ## Summary

 Here I have tried to describe how to get started as a software developer.
 Also, as an important mention, don't try to sit and write code for 7-8-9-10 hours a day.
 You will just burn out, keep learning not more than 2-4 hours a day and 3-5 days a week.

 > *Don't do something by pushing yourself – it will kill all interest and motivation!*